 - Gender equality progress in Member States is monitored through the European Semester, particularly when it comes to the labour market, social inclusion and education.

-- Women as investors and entrepreneurs are supported through Horizon Europe's European Innovation Council and through the InvestEU programme.
+- Women investors and entrepreneurs are supported through Horizon Europe's European Innovation Council and through the InvestEU programme.

 Gender-based violence